-Wonder where your time & resources go?
+Wonder where your time and resources go?
 It is relatively easy to discover.
-Simply pull our your check book ledger for the last 30 to 90 days.
-Or if you are like me, simply go online to your online banking account & google or outlook calendar.
+Simply pull out or go online and check your check book ledger for the last 30 to 90 days, in addition to day planner or electronic online or smartphone calendar.

-The thing is most people will find time & resources for things that are most important to them.
-If you are a workaholic like I was (still have that tendency) then you may see your schedule filled with work related, income producing or what is deemed productivity building activities.
+The thing is most people will find time and resources for things that are most important to them.
+If you are a workaholic like I was (still have that tendency) then you may see your schedule filled with work related, income producing, or what is deemed productivity building activities.
 If you are a sports or music enthusiast, you may see you schedule filled with football games, or music concerts.
-If your kiddos are in a lot of sports, you may see soccer, lacrosse, football, dance, & recitals fill your calendar.
+If your kiddos are in a lot of sports, you may see soccer, lacrosse, football, dance, and recitals fill your calendar.
 You get the point.

 There is also a biblical perspective to where your heart is, your treasure is there too.
-I may have no problem dishing out a couple hundred bucks for an OSU game, especially against ishigan.
-Or if the Eagles reunion tour came to Cincinnati, I may find some way to get the money to attend that concert.
-How about a 50% discount on Buffalo Trace Bourbon for you bourbon fellas, or some quality cubans for you cigar guys?
-Or that expensive gym membership that you have to sign up for as they are open 24/7.
+I may have no problem dishing out a couple hundred bucks for an Ohio State Buckeye game, especially against ‘ishigan.
+Or if my favorite band got back together for a reunion tour and was coming to my hometown, I may find some way to get the money to attend that concert.

 The things is, we tend to find time, as well as possibly resources to get, attend or experience the things most important to us.
 But what about our Spiritual Well Being?
 What about our relationship with our Creator?
 What about sharing the hope and the Saving Grace to escape hell for others, most especially for the ones we love?